How to Propose a CSP Project

 How do I submit my proposal?

-Proposals for small-scale microbial and metagenome projects may be submitted at any time as brief white papers and will be reviewed every three months.
-Deadline for submission is 30 days prior to the review date.
+Proposals for synthetic biology and small-scale microbial and metagenome projects may be submitted at any time as brief white papers and will be reviewed every six months.
+Deadline for submission is 60 days prior to the review.
+See proposal schedule for specific dates.

 For all other project types, a letter of intent is required to submit a proposal to the CSP.
 Submitters whose letters of intent/proposals are approved will receive further instructions via email.